pulse2percept/pulse2percept/doc/topics/models.rst

-    ``rho=97.5`` um -- one standard deviation of the 195 um pON receptive field [Ho2018]_ reports for degenerate rat retina -- and the resulting per-pulse drive map is filtered by the difference of low-pass cascades [Ho2018]_ fitted to photovoltaic spike-triggered averages.
-The response is
-    transient: a static image at a fixed pulse rate produces an onset response that then adapts.
+    ``rho=97.5`` um -- one standard deviation of the 195 um pON receptive field [Ho2018]_ reports for degenerate rat retina -- and the resulting per-pulse drive map is filtered by the difference of low-pass cascades [Ho2018]_ used to summarize photovoltaic spike-triggered averages.
+The response is transient: a static image at a fixed pulse rate produces an onset response that then adapts.

 .. warning::